-The Board unanimously recommends that the shareholders vote in favour of approving and adopting the Option Plan.
+The Board unanimously recommends that the shareholders vote in favour of ratifying and approving the Option Plan.

 Unless the shareholder directs that his or her Shares be otherwise voted or withheld from voting in connection with the approval of the Option Plan, the persons named in the enclosed Proxy will vote FOR the approval of the above resolutions.